nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a011.md

 ### Prerequisite Operations
 The shortlisted services must be the result of a previously run [Patient Specific Service Search (A010)](explore_endpoint_a010.html) endpoint.
 Some of the parameters provided in input to the Create Referral endpoint are dependent on the services selected:
-- If any of the shortlisted services have the _referral letter required_ flag set to true then, when calling the Create Referral endpoint, the _intention to add a referral letter_ must be set to _NEED_TO_ADD_LATER_ (and the referrer will later need to attach some files with a separte call to the  [Maintain Referral Letter (A012)](explore_endpoint_a012.html))
+- If any of the shortlisted services have the _referral letter required_ flag set to true then, when calling the Create Referral endpoint, the _intention to add a referral letter_ must be set to _NEED_TO_ADD_LATER_ (and the referrer will later need to attach some files with a separate call to the  [Maintain Referral Letter (A012)](explore_endpoint_a012.html))
 - If any of the shortlisted services are marked as 'unaccredited' for the referrer (and only in this case) then, when calling the Create Referral endpoint, the referrer will need to provide a meaningful comment as to why they decided to override the accreditation

 These two service attributes are available from the [Patient Specific Service Search (A010)](explore_endpoint_a010.html) endpoint.